jacksingleton/dast-pipeline/README.md

 I did manage to make it work with ZAP, although the api method I needed wasn't obvious.
 As with Burp, the live active scan queue is separate from the triggered active scan queue.
 But, I found that the `/JSON/pscan/view/recordsToScan` method includes the live active scan queue (even if it's under 'pscan', meaning passive scan).
 The number fluxuates a lot, and sometimes hits zero briefly while the scanning is still active, so I used a spin check to wait until the queue has been at zero for five seconds before moving on to the next test.

-Proof of concept code for rails/rspec/capybara: [zap](rspec-zap-live-active-integration.rb), [burp](rspec-burp-live-active-integration.rb)
+Proof of concept code for rails/rspec/capybara: [zap](rspec-zap-live-active-integration.rb)

 ## Pipeline Prior Art